Measles vaccination gaps raise outbreak risk in northern Illinois schools

 As of mid-April, the Centers for Disease Control and Prevention has reported 800 confirmed measles cases across 25 jurisdictions, putting the U.S. on pace to surpass recent records before the end of the year.

-To put that in perspective, the highest number of U.S. measles cases since the disease was declared eliminated in 2000 was 1,274 cases in 2019 – a total reached over the course of the entire year.
+To put that in perspective, the highest number of U.S. measles cases since the disease was declared eliminated in 2000 was 1,274 cases in 2019 – a total reached over the entire year.

 “You can have a county with over 95% coverage overall, but if one school or one district has lower rates, that’s all it takes for measles to take hold.”— Jennifer Seo, IDPH pediatric medicine medical adviser